Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Limitations

 \section{Limitations}

 This work studies a set of optimizers under a fixed budget, but does not examine how optimization dynamics might differ across extremely low or high budget scenarios.
 As discussed in Section~\ref{sec:results_and_discussion}, doing so may reveal new insights about the trade-offs between different optimizers, such as those that learn to improve proposals overtime, versus those that optimize over existing proposals very efficiently.
-Additionally, a limitation of the optimizers proposed in this work is that they have limited ability to infer the rules governing complex tasks without a handwritten seed prompt.
-Some information may be inferred from grounding (for example, information about the dataset or examples of the task), but this may not be enough to extrapolate to learning a set of complex rules.
-We encourage future work to explore how optimizers might learn such task dynamics without any handwritten inputs.
+In our experiments, we also use a fixed proposer LM and task LM.
+Future research should assess whether the proposed methods demonstrate consistent performance when employing different models.
+Furthermore, a limitation of the optimizers introduced in this work is their restricted ability to infer the rules governing complex tasks without a handwritten seed prompt.
+While some information can be gleaned from grounding—such as dataset details or examples of the task—this may be insufficient for extrapolating a comprehensive set of rules.
+We encourage subsequent studies to investigate how optimizers could learn such task dynamics without relying on handwritten inputs.
+Finally, while we have made efforts to establish a benchmark that covers a diverse range of tasks and programs, there remains more to learn regarding the performance of optimizer methods on increasingly complex tasks and programs.
+Improving this benchmark presents a promising avenue for future research.